 Passwords can be included in scripts for establishing FTP (but not SFTP) connections.
-When you write a script in a text editor, if the script includes a complete OPEN command (open <servername> <username> <password>), or includes a PASSTHRU command, the passwords will be visible in the editor as plain text.
-The FTP Client does not require encrypted passwords in script files.
-However, you can maintain password security by using one of these methods:
+When you write a script in a text editor, if the script includes a complete OPEN command (open <servername> <username> <password>), or includes a PASSTHRU command, passwords you add manually will be visible in the editor as plain text.
+For greater password security use one of these methods:

 - Use the Script Recorder to record the connection to the server.
-Passwords are stored in encrypted form in the script file.
+Passwords are stored as obfuscated text in the script file.
 When the script runs and a connection is opened, the client deciphers the password and sends it to the server.

 - Edit the script to remove the <password> parameter, which is the last parameter in the OPEN command.
 The OPEN command should have the format: open <servername> <username>.
 When the script runs and a connection is opened, the client prompts the user for a password.
 You may also want to omit the <username> parameter, which causes the client to prompt for both the user name and the password.